 • Responses to the Supplemental Questions

-Resumes may be submitted but will not be accepted in lieu of required application materials.
+Resumes may be submitted in addition to, but will not be accepted in lieu of, required application materials.

 Application materials will be competitively evaluated.
 Those applicants who are determined to be most appropriately qualified will be invited to participate further in the process.
 To further assess applicant's possession of required qualifications, this examination may include an oral examination, pre-exam exercise, performance exercise, performance exam, and/or written examination.

-The County offers an excellent benefits package (X Bargaining Unit)
+The County offers an excellent benefits package (Unit X)